Francisco Dutari

-Francisco "Pancho" Dutari (born March 3, 1988, in Córdoba, Argentina) is an Argentine footballer, currently playing for Hapoel Ramat HaSharon in the Liga Leumit.
+Francisco "Pancho" Dutari (born 3 March 1988) is an Argentine footballer, currently playing for Hapoel Ramat HaSharon in the Liga Leumit.

 Career

 Argentina

 He played in the lower divisions of Godoy Cruz, where he played until 2010, when he was transferred to Talleres for the second half of the season.
 Afterwards, he was loaned during the 2011/12 season to Atlético de Rafaela but did not get much playing time.
 In July 2012, he signed a contract with Atlético Tucumán.
 In 2014, he returned to play with Rosario Central.

 Abroad

 In 2013, he played his first season abroad for Everton (Chile) in the Primera División de Chile as a backup defender.

 In July 2014, he was transferred to Pumas of Mexico.